seneca86/Midterm_EMS/test.md

 * c) `mpg ~ horsepower + acceleration`
 * d) `y ~ mpg + horsepower + acceleration`

 32. We have fitted the above model with the `smf.ols` function from the `statsmodel` package.
-Choose the correct statement that defines the formula of the multiple linear regression:
+Choose the correct statement that defines the formula for the multiple linear regression:

 ![Results from OLS](images/ols.png)